Weak disorder asymptotics in the stochastic mean-field model of distance

-\paragraph{Extensions of our results to random graphs.} In the context of first passage percolation on random network models, a significant amount of work both at the non-rigorous (\cite{weak-strong-diso,havlin06,havlin05,lidia-opt} and the references therein) as well as at the rigorous level (\cite{vcg-random-shanky,BhaHofHoo09a,BhaHofHoo09b,hofs2,hofs1}) has been devoted to understanding such questions.
+A significant amount of work, both at the nonrigorous (\cite {weak-strong-diso,havlin06,havlin05,lidia-opt} and the references therein) as well as at the rigorous level \cite {vcg-random-shanky,BhaHofHoo09a,BhaHofHoo09b,hofs2,hofs1}, has been devoted to first passage percolation on random network models.
 What is now generally expected is that in a wide variety of network models and general edge costs, under weak disorder the hopcount scales as $\Theta(\log{n})$ and satisfies central limit theorems as in Theorem \ref{theo:hopcount}.
-We hope that the ideas in this paper can also be applied to first passage percolation problems on various random graphs, such as the \emph{configuration model} (CM) with any given prescribed degree distribution $\{p_k\}_{k\geq 0}$.
+We hope that the ideas in this paper can also be applied to first passage percolation problems on various random graphs, such as the \emph{configuration model} (CM) with any given prescribed degree distribution $(p_k)_{k\geq 0}$.
 In \cite{BhaHofHoo09b}, first passage percolation with exponential weights was studied on the CM with finite mean degrees, and it is proved that similar results as on the complete graph hold in this case.
-Indeed, the hopcount satisfies a CLT with asymptotically \emph{equal} mean and variance equal to $\lambda \log{n}$, where $\lambda$ is some parameter \tsh{expressible} in terms of the degree distribution.
-We expect that when putting exponential weights raised to the power $s$ on the edges changes this behavior, and the means and variances will become \emph{different} constants times $\log{n}$.
-While the behavior in \cite{BhaHofHoo09b} is remarkably universal, we expect that for weights equal to powers of exponentials, when the variance of the degrees is infinite, the asymptotic ratio of mean and variance will be $s$ as on the complete graph, while for \emph{finite} variances degrees, the ratio may be different.
+Indeed, the hopcount satisfies a~CLT with asymptotically \emph{equal} mean and variance equal to $\lambda\log{n}$, where $\lambda$ is some parameter expressible in terms of the degree distribution.
+We expect that when putting exponential weights raised to the power $s$ on the edges changes this behavior, and the means and variances will become \emph {different} constants times $\log{n}$.
+While the behavior in \cite{BhaHofHoo09b} is remarkably universal,\vadjust{\goodbreak} we expect that for weights equal to powers of exponentials, when the variance of the degrees is infinite, the asymptotic ratio of mean and variance will be $s$ as on the complete graph, while for \emph{finite} variances degrees, the ratio may be different.